 - Change in Quantity = 2000 – 1000 = 1000

-- Marginal Cost Equation = 25000/1000
+- Marginal Cost = 25000/1000

-- Marginal Cost = 25
+- = 25

 Marginal Cost Formula in Excel (with excel template)

-Now let us take the case mentioned in above Marginal cost formula example to illustrate the same example of marginal cost formula in excel template below.
+Now let us take the case mentioned in the above example to illustrate the same example in the excel template below.

 Marginal Cost Calculator

-You can use the following Marginal Cost Calculator.
+You can use the following Calculator.

 |Marginal Cost Formula =||

 Marginal cost can be said as an extra expense on producing one additional unit.
-It helps management to make the best decision for the company and utilize its resources in a better and profitable way as with quantity profit increase if the price is greater than marginal cost.
+It helps management to make the best decision for the company and utilize its resources in a better and profitable way as with quantity profit increase if the price is greater than this cost.